 Lori is the Director of Member Relations and Engagement focusing on engagement of both current and prospective members.
 In this role, Lori focuses on creating connections through one on one relationships, innovative programming and experiences, and fostering Rabbi Stern’s connections with the congregation.
 Lori is an active member of the national URJ group Professionals of Engagement and Programming of Reform Judaism (PEP-RJ) and is a founding member of the Boston chapter.
 Lori began working at Temple Beth Avodah in 2004 as an Early Learning Center teacher.
 She has also served as Religious School teacher, Education Program Manager and Director of Congregational Life.
 Lori graduated from Babson College with a B.S. degree in Marketing and Communications and has pursued studies in Jewish education at Hebrew College.
 Lori lives in Newton with her husband Mark, daughter Jessie and son Gabe.

-Eileen has been with TBA for over 15 years.
-She plans, develops and implements TBA's internal and external communications and marketing strategy.
-She especially enjoys documenting temple life through photography and spearheading the interfaith "A Priest and a Rabbi Walk into a Bar" program.
+Eileen plans, develops, and implements TBA's internal and external communications and marketing strategies.
+She especially enjoys documenting temple life through photography.
 Previously Eileen held positions as a Senior Program Manager at Brandeis University and Training Specialist at NStar Gas & Electric.
 She attended Bridgewater State University where she majored in human resource management and is certified in Advanced Social Media Strategy by the S.I.
 Newhouse School of Public Communications at Syracuse University.
-Eileen lives in Dedham with her husband, three children and her Yorkie named Kirby.
+Eileen lives in Dedham with her husband, three children, and her Yorkie named Kirby.

 Linda Garmon is very happy to join the Temple Beth Avodah community as Office Assistant.
 She is looking forward to meeting and getting to know everyone in the TBA community.
 Previously, Linda worked as the Community Outreach Coordinator for A Place to Turn in Natick and was a professional organizer.
 Linda raised her two adult daughters in Ashland and now lives in Needham.
 She and her daughters, Rachel, who lives in NYC, and Amanda who lives in Boston, all enjoyed summers at Camp Young Judaea in Amherst, NH.
 Linda grew up in Wellesley where her parents were founding members of Temple Beth Elohim.
 She is a graduate of Brandeis University.
 In her free time, she enjoys live music of all kinds, as well as the theater, especially Broadway musicals.